 Stretching 400 feet above the horizon of Hill Island Ontario is a familiar and world-famous landmark known as the 1000 Islands Tower.
 I was particularly excited to visit this iconic destination because despite living in the area for most of my life, I had never actually visited the tower.

 I had heard plenty of stories about the amazing views from the top – and now it was my turn to experience it for myself!
 I’ve explored the 1000 Islands from many angles over the years – but nothing would compare to what I witnessed after the quick elevator ride to the top of the tower.

 As I stepped off the elevator and gazed out over the horizon, I was able to get a real appreciation of just how immense the 1000 Islands region truly is.
 Stretching in all directions for as far as the eye can see was a sprawling and vexing landscape that put it all into perspective.
-From up here, you can see exactly why we call this region The Great Waterway.

 The tower has three observation levels – each offering some sensational views of the area in all directions.
 It was on the main observation level that we had the pleasure of meeting staff member John Raas, who was kind enough to point out key points of interest and share several fascinating stories about the 1000 Islands region that date back to long before Canada was colonized.

 When the time came to continue our epic road trip, It was pretty hard to pry ourselves away from the tower’s spectacular view.
 After experiencing it first hand, I can say with confidence that a trip to the top of the 1000 Islands Tower is an essential attraction to visit – that gives you an authentic and awe-inspiring introduction to this magnificent area of South Eastern Ontario.